Home / Whipple Surgery in India

 Why Choose Dr. Vinay Samuel Gaikwad for Whipple Surgery in India

-• Multidisciplinary tumour board–based treatment planning for complex cases
+• Multidisciplinary tumour board treatment planning.

 Take the next step & schedule a visit today